effector/effector/website/client/blog/2019-05-25-Custom-i18n-solution-with-effector.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-Thereafter wee should subscribe our stores to this events
+Thereafter we should subscribe our stores to this events

 <!--DOCUSAURUS_CODE_TABS-->